 Then one day, we had an argument and he made a statement I can never forget.

 "...I mean, I never asked you out in the first place, so I'm not really obligated to you...." he said smiling wryly.

 I was in shock, not because I knew there was a problem, but I never thought I was the cause of it.

-It finally really hit me was when I noticed he was already dating someone else.
+It finally really hit me when I noticed he was already dating someone else.

-To give a clearer picture of the situation, while I was dating him, he was dating her.
+To paint a clearer picture of the situation, I found out that he was dating her while I was still dating him.

 To cut the long story short, I decided then that I was never going to ask a guy out.